cairo-book/cairo-book/src/ch06-01-enums.md

 Enums can be useful in many situations, especially when using the `match` flow construct that we just used.
 We will describe it in the next section.

-Other enums are used very often, such as the `Result` enum, allowing to handle error gracefully.
+Other enums are used very often, such as the `Result` enum, allowing to handle errors gracefully.
 We will explain the `Result` enum in detail in the [Error Handling](ch09-02-recoverable-errors.md) chapter.